aarav0180/aarav0180/README.md

 <h2 align="left">Hi 👋!
-My name is Aarav and I'm a App Developer, Web Develoeper, Blockchain Developer from India.</h2>
+My name is Aarav and I'm a App Developer, Web Developer, Blockchain Developer from India.</h2>

 ###